cloudcell/cvocgen/README.md

 ```

 This will:
-1. Build the C tokenizer
+1. Build the C vocabulary generator
 2. Create sample input files in the tests directory
 3. Run BPE training with different merge counts
 4. Verify vocabulary files are created correctly

-### Tokenizer Comparison Tests
+### Vocabulary Generator Comparison Tests

 ```bash
 ./test.sh --merges 10 --output-dir ./test_output
 ```

 This will:
-1. Run both tokenizers on the same input
+1. Run both APETokenizer and cvocgen on the same input
 2. Compare their vocabularies and outputs
 3. Generate a detailed comparison report